Maison de L'Amitie

 Maison de L'Amitié (House of Friendship) was a French Regency-style estate in Palm Beach, Florida, United States.
 The plot area was about 270000 sqft and bordered a length of 492 ft on the Atlantic Ocean.
 It was one of the largest and most expensive homes in the United States.
 The neoclassical palace had an area of 62000 sqft and its outbuildings an area of 81740 sqft.
 Maison de L'Amitié had three outbuildings: a barn and two houses for guests plus a pool and hot tub.
 Besides the pool there was an outbuilding with two bedrooms and bathroom.
 A coach house was located next to the entrance gate, and the third outbuilding was located on the edge of a courtyard.
 The estate also included a 82000 sqft tennis house.

 The home was demolished in 2016.
+The property was subsequently subdivided into three parcels of around two acres each, the last of which was sold in 2019 amounting to around $108 million in total.